indix/css-optimum-selector/README.md

 ### Usage

 There are four member-functions availabe to use.
 Two for unique-css-selector and two for multi-selector.
 Why two ?
 Because you may want to pass javascript node element or jQuery node element.
-So you can choose any methods that suit you best :)
+So you can choose any method that suits you best :)

+It can be used in ES6 or ES5.
+Below I am giving an example in ES6 format.

 * Unique Css Selector Functions